jlink/property-based-testing-in-kotlin/docs/README.md

 If you're already using JUnit 5, the set up for jqwik is really easy:
 Just add a dependency to `jqwik.net:jqwik-kotlin:<version>`.
 In practice, I recommend adding a few compiler options to make your life easier.
-Here's how you can do that in a Gradle Kotlin-based build file:
+Here's how you can do that in a Gradle build file using the Kotlin syntax:

 ```
 tasks.withType<KotlinCompile> {